Microflow/Low-Grid/X-SIM-CHALLENGES.md

 Please rebut these statements under penalty of perjury, on this document:

-Silence will be taken as FULL AND ENTHUSIATIC AGREEMENT to all the seven statement.
+Silence will be taken as FULL AND ENTHUSIASTIC AGREEMENT to all the seven statement.

 I swear under penalty of perjury the above statement is the truth as far as I know.